thedirkfiles000-dirk/rule-of-7/docs/rationale.md

 ## Why Sentence Discipline Matters

 The two-job rule — every sentence does at least two things simultaneously — is not primarily a token efficiency measure.
-It's an attention efficiency measure.
+It is an attention efficiency measure and a Shannon efficiency measure simultaneously.

 Consider the difference between "Sarah is shy" and "Sarah laughs too quickly, then apologizes for laughing."
 The second sentence teaches personality, dialogue rhythm, emotional state, insecurity, and likely future behavior simultaneously.
-Every future generation the LLM produces for Sarah is more constrained by the second sentence than by the first, at comparable token cost.
+It is Shannon-high-entropy: surprising relative to the base rate of character descriptions, carrying more information per token than the predictable adjectival form.
+Every future generation the LLM produces for Sarah is more constrained by the second sentence than by the first.
+The system's initial conditions are more ordered — lower thermodynamic entropy — because each token is doing more work.

 The underlying principle: every sentence should increase predictive power.
-A sentence doing only one job from the taxonomy (establish, characterize, motivate, orient, load subtext, trigger, compress) is a candidate for merger with a sentence that needed it.
+A sentence doing only one job from the taxonomy (establish, characterize, motivate, orient, load subtext, trigger, compress) is redundant capacity — channel bandwidth consumed without proportional uncertainty reduction.

 ---

 ## Why Distinctive Language Persists

-The observation that evocative language outlasts accurate language in long conversations is consistent with how attention mechanisms weight semantically salient content.
-"Smells like sandalwood and quiet failure" occupies a more unique region of the embedding space than "small declining shop."
-Distinctive phrases are more retrievable under the context pressure that produces drift because they are less likely to be competed away by surrounding narrative detail.
+The observation that evocative language outlasts accurate language in long conversations follows directly from the thermodynamic frame.

+A low-entropy description — "small sad shop" — sits close to the base rate of similar descriptions in the training corpus.
+Under context pressure, it blends back into the surrounding probability distribution.
+It has few distinguishing features to anchor it against the noise of accumulating narrative.
+It drifts because it was never far from drift.

+A high-Shannon-entropy description — "smells like sandalwood and quiet failure" — occupies a distinctive region of the embedding space.
+It remains salient under context pressure because it remains surprising relative to what surrounds it.
+It resists thermodynamic drift because its initial information content was high enough to stay above the noise floor as the system degrades.

 This is also why metaphor works.
-"She feels his intention like weather" is not ambiguous to the LLM — it's processed as emotional information because the LLM was trained on writing that uses exactly this kind of compression constantly.
-Literal interpretation is not the default.
+"She feels his intention like weather" is not ambiguous to the LLM — it's processed as emotional information because the model was trained on writing that uses exactly this compression constantly.
+The metaphor is high-entropy in Shannon's sense (distinctive, specific, non-redundant) and thermodynamically stable for the same reason.
+Literal interpretation is not the LLM's default.
 Comprehension is.

 ---